ukparliament/ontologies/procedure/meta/editor/data-graphs/instance-data/data-loading.md

 We set the <code>is_included_in_export</code> boolean to false for any route forming part of a non-component procedure, where that routes also form part of a component procedure.

+This flags routes forming part of a non-component procedure as not included in any export where those routes form part of the EVEL component.

 <pre>
 	<code>
 		UPDATE procedure.procedurerouteprocedure SET is_included_in_export = FALSE